Woolgoolga

 Employment conditions in Woolgoolga remain below the national average according to AreaSearch analysis

-The area had a high specialization in agriculture, forestry & fishing (4.2 times the regional level), but manufacturing was under-represented at 1.7% compared to Rest of NSW's 5.8%.
-Employment opportunities appeared limited locally based on Census data.
-Between September 2024 and September 2025, employment increased by 2.5%, labour force by 3.4%, leading to an unemployment rise of 0.8 percentage points.
-In contrast, Rest of NSW saw employment decline by 0.5% and labour force decline by 0.1%.
-State-level data from November 25 showed NSW employment contracted by 0.03%, with a state unemployment rate of 3.9%.
-National unemployment was 4.3%.
-Jobs and Skills Australia's national employment forecasts for Woolgoolga, based on May 25 projections, suggest local employment should increase by 5.8% over five years and 12.5% over ten years.
+Manufacturing is under-represented with only 1.7% of Woolgoolga's workforce compared to 5.8% in Rest of NSW.
+Over the year to September 2025, employment increased by 2.5%, while labour force increased by 3.4%, leading to an unemployment rise of 0.8 percentage points.
+In contrast, Rest of NSW saw employment decline by 0.5% and labour force decline by 0.1%, with a 0.4 percentage point rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Woolgoolga's employment should increase by 5.8% over five years and 12.5% over ten years, based on industry-specific projections applied to the local employment mix.

 Frequently Asked Questions - Employment